In the upper-division baccalaureate degree category, three semester hours in fire prevention, public education, or risk analysis.

 This course is open to company officers, firefighters, paramedics, fire and life educators and administrative personnel, as well as fire officers who want to learn about community risk reduction and how they can support the company officer in station based risk reduction.

-Consideration also given to chief officers, firefighters, paramedics, fire and life educators, and administrative personnel who have an interest in learning about community risk reduction to support station-based risk reduction.
+Students who want to improve their skills of leading risk-reduction activities within the service area of their station/community.
+The target audience is current or aspiring company-level officers.
+Consideration also given to chief officers, firefighters, paramedics, fire and life educators, and administrative personnel who have an interest in learning about station-based risk reduction.

-Preference will be given to departments who send teams.
-The team must be at least two people; one of which must be a company officer.
+Note: Preference will be given to departments who send teams.
+The team must be at least two people; one of those must be a company officer.

 ICS 100 level and ICS 200 level training.
 Preferred courses are Q462 and Q463 available through NFA Online.
 Chief's signature attests that the applicant has completed required training.